 Deb: You love vintage.
 Any particular era that you like?

 Tania: It really depends.
 I love the 20’s for their Art Deco, and I love Bakelite and Lucite jewelry.
 In the clothing, which I can’t fit into, I love the 40’s and 50’s dresses.
 Women just look so feminine in that era.
 I can wear the coats, and I have a Leopard print coat with a Lucite buckle that is one of my favorite pieces.
 My mother and her friend host Vintage Fashion Shows several times a year, so I find most my items there.

-Deb: The one thing that stands out in all your photos is your modern hairstyle.
+Deb: I see you like to experiment with your hair color?
 How important is hair to a woman’s look at 40+?

 Tania: Hair is very important to women of any age.
 That is the one part of our bodies that we cannot hide.
 I don’t get bent out of shape about my hair.
 If I cut it too short, then it will grow.
 If I don’t like the color, then I can change that.
 I do recommend that you go to a stylist that looks modern and has an updated hairstyle.
 If she doesn’t look current, chances are that you won’t either.

 Deb: Anything else to add?
 Thanks!!